 Sales Channel is an alternative way for customers to browse and buy merchandise.
 The Unity app is a sales channel because customers can buy items from a store without visiting the store’s webpage.

 By connecting these channels to a Shopify account, you’re able to keep track of all products, orders, and customers through the Shopify Admin.
 The private app we’ve created will become a sales channel when it connects to the store.

 Sales Channel panel allows you to manage which channels have access to displaying a product.
 If not already visible, click

 Manage and the checkbox beside your new app to enable it.

-It's important to note that a product will only be accessible to your private app (and therefore queryable through the Unity Buy SDK) if it’s marked as
+It's important to note that a product will only be accessible to your private app (and therefore queryable through the Shopify SDK for Unity) if it’s marked as

 visible in the

 Manage Sales Channel Visibility modal we discussed above.